zainta/Harddrive-Library/README.md

   * When on, the number of records returned by a query will be output after the queries results.
 * s - Update ini file - defaults to off
   * When on, rewrites the ini file with the value provided for the database path.
 Either the ini file value if the -db option is omitted, or the new value provided through -db.
+* r - Remote service usage - defaults to on
+  * When on, the console utility will attempt to query the configured service endpoints for results rather than running them itself.

 ### Shortcuts
 HDSL offers a shorthand parameter alternative format that, while less legible, allows another method of providing the same parameters.